wahyufaith/House-Prices-Competition-Advanced-Regression-Techniques/README.md

 # House-Prices Competition-Advanced-Regression-Techniques

 ### In this repository I try to make predictions about house prices by applying machine learning methods, I got the dataset from the <a href="https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview" target="_blank">Kaggle</a> site.
-### about the illustration of the task in the real world and an explanation of the dataset you can read as follows:
+About the illustration of the task in the real world and an explanation of the dataset you can read as follows:

 ## Description